Intimacy

 Telling Your Partner

 Telling your partner about a positive STI result is one of the most courageous things you can do.
 But it is essential to protect their health.
 Tell them straightforwardly: "I got tested and the result was positive.
 I'd like you to get tested too."
 Rather than assigning blame, frame it as an action to protect both of your health.
+By not blaming the other person, stating facts calmly, and showing a willingness to face it together, you can minimize the negative impact on the relationship.
 (Books on partnership can also be helpful)

 Prevention